 Within KS4, pupils are challenged to learn more about the science behind food, healthy eating, how foods work in the body and the implications our food choices have on the environment and world around us.
 The course provides pupils with the opportunity to delve into interesting and thought-provoking theory, apply their knowledge and understanding in written and practical work, and participate in food science experiments and relevant, up-to-date task briefs to challenge their creativity and practical skill.

 Our goal is to inspire our pupils to be creative and imaginative, enabling them to design and make products that solve real and relevant problems, within a variety of contexts, considering their own and others’ needs, wants and values.

 We encourage our pupils to draw on knowledge from other subject areas: mathematics, science, computing and art predominantly, although depending on the context of our projects, they could draw upon knowledge from other areas of the school curriculum.
-It is important that our pupils see the bigger picture when it comes to designing and making, as they are our future.
+It is important that our pupils see the bigger picture when it comes to designing and making.

-Through Design Technology, we encourage our pupils to take risks, become resourceful, innovative, enterprising and capable citizens.
+Through cooking and nutrition, we encourage our pupils to take risks, become resourceful, innovative, enterprising and capable citizens.
 Through evaluation of the past and present design and technology, we encourage our pupils to develop a critical understanding of its impact on daily life and the wider world.

-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of our nation.
+High-quality cooking and nutrition education makes an essential contribution to the creativity, culture, wealth and well-being of our nation.